 "Sale of homes" represents homes built by Habitat.
 When homes are sold to qualified buyers who finance the purchase, the resulting mortgage notes are zero-interest bearing and discounted based upon prevailing market rates at the inception of the mortgages.
 The gross sale amount is included as the sale of home in the statement of activities and the applicable discount from this note is presented as the mortgage discount amortization in the statement of activities.
 When homes or land are sold to buyers in the form of a cash sale, the gross sale amount is included in the sale of homes and land in the statement of activities.
-In the year ended June 30, 2018, there were no homes or land sold to buyers in the form of a cash sale.
 Habitat recognizes the income from the sale of homes on the completed contract method when home closings occur.